 - 1. The respondent was an unsuccessful candidate for the Helotes city council, in the May 2006 election. - 2.
 Before the May 2006 city council election, the respondent and two other candidates decided to run as a slate. - 3.
 One of the other candidates offered to include the respondent and the third candidate on his campaign materials. - 4.
-The political advertising that was paid for by the other candidate includes the respondent's name and a group picture of the slate of candidates.
+The political advertising that was paid for by the other candidate includes the respondent's name and a group picture of the slate of candidates. - 5.
+One of the advertisements at issue was a newspaper advertisement that indicated that it was paid for by approximately 95 individuals whose names appeared in the advertisement.
+The respondent did not know about nor did she give her permission for the publication of that advertisement.

-- 5. One of the advertisements at issue was a newspaper advertisement that indicated that it was paid for by approximately 95 individuals whose names appeared in the advertisement.
-The respondent did not know about nor did he give his permission for the publication of that advertisement. - 6.
-The complaint alleges that the respondent accepted political contributions or made political expenditures exceeding \$500 and did not file pre-election campaign finance reports. - 7.
-A supplement to the complaint alleges that a general-purpose political committee paid for consulting services, that the respondent benefited from the expenditure for consulting services, and that the respondent should have reported a pro rata share of the expenditure as an in-kind contribution, or reported notice of a direct expenditure. - 8.
-Evidence is inconclusive with respect to whether the respondent was aware that the consultant had been hired and whether the consultant was hired on his behalf. - 9.
-The respondent filed his campaign treasurer appointment on or about March 2, 2006, and elected to file on the modified reporting schedule. - 10.
-The only campaign finance report that the respondent filed with the local filing authority is a final report that was filed on March 14, 2008, and that disclosed no political contributions or political expenditures.
+- 6. The complaint alleges that the respondent accepted political contributions or made political expenditures exceeding \$500 and did not file pre-election campaign finance reports. - 7.
+The respondent swears that she accepted no political contributions, that her campaign was funded entirely with her own personal funds and that she expended only \$271.34 on her campaign from her personal funds. - 8.
+A supplement to the complaint alleges that a general-purpose political committee paid for consulting services, that the respondent benefited from the expenditure for consulting services, and that the respondent should have reported a pro rata share of the expenditure as an in-kind contribution, or reported notice of a direct expenditure. - 9.
+Evidence is inconclusive with respect to whether the respondent was aware that the consultant had been hired and whether the consultant was hired on her behalf.